IMPACT CAMPAIGN:

 FUTURE PLANNING

-• Review any future plans to make sure seating is accommodating for all your audience, not just small, able bodies.
+• Review any future plans to make sure seating is accommodating for all your audience, of the bodies they have right now, not just small, able bodies.
+Fat audiences are audiences and want to watch films in your venue.

 WHAT AUDIENCES HAVE TO SAY